John Ronald Seeley

 Herbert John Ronald Friedeburg-Seeley (February 21, 1913 - December 16, 2007) was an English sociologist and author in Canada and the United States.
-Some of his works include The Americanization of the Unconscious and Crestwood Heights.
+Some of his works include The Americanization of the Unconscious and, with R. Alexander Sim and Elizabeth W. Loosley, Crestwood Heights.

 Early life

 Seeley was the son of Emil Friedeburg, a wealthy Prussian grain executive with what is presently Bunge and Co.
 His mother was English citizen Lilly Etta Seeley.
 Seeley was born into the aristocratic class of London.
 He had three brothers- Frank, Cyril, and Michael.
 The boys were educated at various European boarding schools.
 At age 17, Seeley left England for North America where he would earn his advanced degrees.